plangrid/rxui-design-guidelines/README.md

   .Subscribe();
 ```

-Even better, pass in the scheduler to methods that take one in.
+Even better, pass the scheduler to the asynchronous operation - this is often
+necessary for more complex tasks.

 __Better__